-Closing the account is actually painful for me because I have to cancel all automatic bill payments as well as to change the linked account with my paypal and auto loan.
+Closing the account is actually painful for me because i have to cancel all automatic bill payments as well as to change the linked account with my paypal and auto loan.
 I would like to use another bank rather than playing games with their stupid evaluation department.
 Btw, my banker is very nice.
 I am only complaining the bank itself.